Play (2011 film): Plot

 In Gothenburg a gang of five Swedish-Somali teenage boys act out an elaborate scheme for taking the belongings of three teenage boys, in which the gang members play good cop/bad cop which is previewed at the very start of the film with an earlier theft from two different boys.
 First, they ask the time.
 When one of the victims checks the time on his mobile phone they claim it looks like one which was stolen from a brother of one of them.
-The three boys are seeking help in a coffee shop, and the owner offers shelter but does not feel the need to call the police, as requested.
+The three boys seek help in a coffee shop, and the owner offers shelter but does not feel the need to call the police, as requested.
 The 3 are ultimately intimidated to come along with the 5 to verify this with "the brother".

 The film is interspersed with scenes of adults traveling in a comfortable, uncrowded train.
 At one point the conductor announces that a cradle has been found and should be picked up lest it would be removed for safety and fire precautions - the travelers chuckle.
 When the conductor removes it at one station the station manager brings it back into the train, because the message had merely been announced in Swedish, and is then repeated in English.

 In the tram, a gang of 3 adults are beating them up, as per a woman, searching for a stolen phone.
 Two boys get separated from the other six.
 A man witnesses the scene but does not interfere, but slips a note with his name to one of the boys, saying he would stand witness in trial if need be.
 Eventually, the one boy offers the other boy to make a call, then calls his mother and leaves a message.
 It is not her, but the rest of the group calling him back, telling them their location so they reunite.
-After some moving around, and the boy being forced to play The Entertainer on his clarinet, one boy of the gang wants to quit; the gang questions him and the eldest /leader responds by beating him up in the bus, and kicking him.
+After some moving around, and the boy being forced to play "The Entertainer" on his clarinet, one boy of the gang wants to quit; the gang questions him and the eldest /leader responds by beating him up in the bus, and kicking him.
 An older man tries to interfere, but is intimated by one of the boys.
 None of the adults help the boy even though he is injured.
 The four remaining gang members proceed with the three boys.